What is Blockchain? Understanding the Basics of This Revolutionary Technology.

 Usually, the consumer pays the bank to confirm the transaction, the notary to sign the document, or the minister to marry.
-Blockchain eliminates the need for third-party verification — and the costs associated with it.
-For example, business owners receive a small fee when receiving credit card payments because banks and payment processing companies need to process these transactions.
+Blockchain eliminates the need for third-party verification and its associated costs.
+For example, business owners receive a small fee for credit card payments because banks and payment processing companies need to process these transactions.
 Bitcoin, on the other hand, has no central authority and has limited transaction fees.

 Most blockchains are completely open-source software.
 This means everyone can see their code.
-This gives auditors the ability to look at cryptocurrencies such as bitcoin for security reasons.
-It also means that there is no real power over who controls the bitcoin code or how it is edited.
+This allows auditors to look at cryptocurrencies such as Bitcoin for security reasons.
+It also means there is no real power over who controls the Bitcoin code or how it is edited.
 Therefore, anyone can suggest system changes or improvements.
-If the majority of network users agree that the new version of the code with improvements is stable and feasible, Bitcoin can be upgraded.
+If most network users agree that the new version of the code with improvements is stable and feasible, Bitcoin can be upgraded.

 Banking by non-bankers

-Perhaps the most profound aspect of blockchain and bitcoin is the ability for anyone, regardless of race, gender, or cultural background, to use them.
-According to the World Bank, some 1.7 billion adults do not have a bank account or means to store their money or wealth.7 Nearly all of these people live in developing countries, where the economy is still in its infancy and is entirely cash dependent.
+Perhaps the most profound aspect of blockchain and Bitcoin is the ability for anyone, regardless of race, gender, or cultural background, to use them.
+According to the World Bank, some 1.7 billion adults need a bank account or means to store their money or wealth.
+Nearly all these people live in developing countries, where the economy is still in its infancy and entirely cash-dependent.

 While blockchain can save consumers money on transaction fees, the technology is far from free.
-For example, a PoW system that uses the Bitcoin network to validate transactions consumes a lot of computing power.
-In the real world, the power of the millions of computers on the Bitcoin network is roughly equivalent to what Norway and Ukraine consume each year.8
+For example, a PoW system that uses the Bitcoin network to validate transactions consumes much computing power.
+In the real world, the power of the millions of computers on the Bitcoin network is equivalent to what Norway and Ukraine consume yearly.

 Data speed and inefficiency

 Solutions to this problem have been developed over the years.
-Currently there is a blockchain with more than 30,000 TPS.11 Another problem is that each block can only hold so much data.
-The block size debate is and is one of the most pressing issues for future blockchain scalability.
+Currently, there is a blockchain with more than 30,000 TPS.
+Another problem is that each block can only hold so much data.
+The block size debate is one of the most pressing issues for future blockchain scalability.

 While blockchain privacy protects users from hacking and maintains privacy, it also allows illegal trade and activity on the blockchain network.
-The most frequently used example of blockchain for illegal transactions is probably the Silk Road, an online marketplace for illegal drugs and money laundering that ran from February 2011 to October 2013 when it was shut down by the FBI.12
+The most frequently used example of blockchain for illegal transactions is probably the Silk Road, an online marketplace for illegal drugs and money laundering that ran from February 2011 to October 2013, when it was shut down by the FBI.

-Although Bitcoin was originally used for such purposes, its transparent nature and maturity as a financial asset have actually spread illicit activity to other cryptocurrencies such as Monero and Dash.14 Today, illicit activity accounts for a small fraction of all Bitcoin transactions.15
+Although Bitcoin was originally used for such purposes, its transparent nature and maturity as a financial asset have spread illicit activity to other cryptocurrencies such as Monero and Dash.
+Today, illicit activity accounts for a small fraction of all Bitcoin transactions.

 Many in the crypto space have expressed concern about government regulation of cryptocurrencies.
-While it is becoming increasingly difficult and nearly impossible to shut down something like Bitcoin as its decentralized network grows, governments could theoretically make it illegal to own or participate in cryptocurrencies.
-This concern has lessened over time as large companies like PayPal have started to allow the ownership and use of cryptocurrencies on their platforms.
+While it is becoming increasingly difficult and nearly impossible to shut down something like Bitcoin as its decentralized network grows, governments could theoretically make owning or participating in cryptocurrencies illegal.
+However, this concern has lessened over time as large companies like PayPal have started to allow the ownership and use of cryptocurrencies on their platforms.